Weekend Timetable 2026

 Early morning hour-long workshops.

-• Unlocking Your Fairy Tale Toolkit: with Judy Darley Front Lounge – 30 max
+• The Whisper and the Roar: Writing on Water: with Judy Darley Front Lounge – 30 max

 • Coffee/tea in Dining Room.
 Meet and Greet for anyone who has not come before